thandipearl/Engineering-Quality-Analysis-with-R/README.md

 ---

-# Create the PCA Biplot
+# Creating the PCA Biplot

 Finally, we create a **biplot** to visualize the relationship between the batches and the variables.